-Some ethnic groups, such as French Canadians, Christian Lebanese, and specific populations from South Africa, including Afrikaners, Ashkenazi Jews, and Asian Indians, have a higher risk of familial hyperlipidemia.
+Some ethnic groups, such as French Canadians, Christian Lebanese, and specific populations from South Africa, including Afrikaners, Ashkenazi Jews, and Asian Indians, have a

 There are several types of hyperlipidemia that have different effects on the body.
 Doctors categorize them by the different types of fat they involve and how each type impacts the body.

-Type II (a and b): Type IIa, or familial hypercholesterolemia, and type IIb, or familial combined hyperlipidemia, both result in high levels of LDL.
-They can lead to deposits of fat in the skin and around the eyes and can also increase the risk of heart problems.
+Type II (a and b): Type IIa, or familial hypercholesterolemia, and type IIb, or familial combined hyperlipidemia, both result in

 Type III: Type III, or familial dysbetalipoproteinemia, affects lipoproteins.
 It occurs when levels of LDL in the blood are too low, but HDL levels remain normal.
 A typical feature of type III is the occurrence of xanthomas, or flat, yellow-gray plaques on the eyelids and around the eyes.